 Tickets for the All the Rembrandts in the Rijksmuseum Exhibition

-Admission to the All the Rembrandts exhibition will be included in the regular Rijksmuseum admission ticket, which is €19 from 2019.
+Admission to the All the Rembrandts exhibition will be included in the regular Rijksmuseum admission ticket but a time slot reservation is essential for admission to the special exhibition wing, which is €19 from 2019.
 Children under 18 enter for free (getting a free online ticket tends to speed things up).

 See Tips on Visiting the Rijksmuseum for details – top tip: visit first thing in the morning or late afternoon and avoid weekends and holiday periods.